Chen001117/Search/Readme.md

 # Search Algorithms

-This project implemented four search algorithms, including A, Dynamic programming, Monte Carlo Search and Temperal difference, and use a simple game Lianliankan as a testbed to analyze their performance.
+This project implemented four search algorithms, including A star, Dynamic programming, Monte Carlo Search and Temperal difference, and use a simple game Lianliankan as a testbed to analyze their performance.

  #### Usage